 Modern- 1991 and older, monoshock and/or disc brake.

 Period modifications are allowed, along with modern shocks, carbs and tires.
 All tires must have trials tread (no knobbies).
 All machines must be production trials bikes, or other bikes that have been modified for trials use.
+All must have full-size wheels, generally 21” front and 18” rear.
 Modified bikes must be approved by the NYACT Administrator before first use with us, and may be assigned to the bike class deemed appropriate.
 To preserve a vintage experience, all bikes must be air-cooled.

 The signup period is from 9:30 AM to 10:30 AM, with a mandatory rider’s meeting at 10:45 AM.
 The trial starting time is 11:00 AM.

 Spectators are welcome at no charge, but may not ride a motorized vehicle or bicycle on the rider loop.
 All dogs must be kept on a short leash.